valiantlynx/ollama-docker/README.md

 ### Prerequisites
 Make sure you have the following prerequisites installed on your machine:

-- Docker
+- Docker (should also be able to run docker compose ...)
-- Docker Compose

 #### GPU Support (Optional)